pwestlin/fastestlaps-server/README.md

 # My familys lap times in karting - server
 Just playing around with Kotlin and REST... :)

-This will act as a server for my upcoming application "fastestlaps-client", that will be a frontend implemented in [ReactJS](https://reactjs.org).
+This acts as a server for [fastestlaps client](https://github.com/pwestlin/fastestlaps-web), that will be a frontend implemented in [ReactJS](https://reactjs.org).

 ## Application data
 The application is pre-loaded with some test data.